 As an answer, we expect a boolean in the

-accepted field.
+acceptedfield.
+If the authorization allows a partial hold of the funds, you can also lower the initial amount by providing the amount you want to send back to the merchant.
 We'll take your default response into account if we don't have an answer from you after the timeout or endpoint contact error.

 It could happen that both of our answers (yours and Swan's) aren't accepted by Mastercard due to QoS and delegation process